 Elderly people and children.

-The dynamics of UAN’s knitting group setting, which includes current and retired educators, health professionals and psychologists, among others, manifests a symbiotic relationship between the younger and older participants.
-The older folks feel inspired by the youngsters’ energy and enthusiasm, while the kids benefit from a heartfelt connection with elders who offer sage advice and loving examples of compassion, all in a safe, fun and relaxed environment.
-Often, the roles are reversed, as UAN’s most patient and enthusiastic knitting instructor, Piper, is 12 years old!
+The dynamics within UAN’s knitting group are inspiring to witness.
+Knitting sessions have included current and retired educators, health professionals, and psychologists, among other helping professions.
+There's a symbiotic relationship that emerges between the younger and older participants.
+The older folks feel inspired by the youngsters’ energy and enthusiasm, while the kids enjoy a heartfelt connection with elders who offer sage advice and loving examples of compassion.
+All in a safe, fun, and relaxed environment.
+Often, the roles are reversed.
+UAN’s most patient and enthusiastic knitting instructor, Piper, is 12 years old!

 For more information, please contact Marnie Roberson, at (512) 436-8105.